winteram/IAT/README.md

 Note this setup is for local environment.

 For production environment, additional security measures are needed.
-It is recommended to deny direct access some php files.
+It is recommended to deny direct access to some php files.
 Read more about it [here](http://stackoverflow.com/questions/2679524/block-direct-access-to-a-file-over-http-but-allow-php-script-access).
 Also it is advised to remove `experimenter.php` in production, or add authentication layer.